Asian black spined toad

-The Asian black-spined toad is a potentially invasive species and given the opportunity could establish in Australia.
-It has not yet been recorded in Queensland, however some have been intercepted at Australian airports and seaports from flights and ships arriving from Asia.
-Its ability to hitch-hike on shipping containers, machinery and personal affects (such as bags and shoes) means it is likely to arrive here at some point.
-If naturalised in Australia, the Asian black-spined toad is likely to have impacts comparable to the cane toad.
+The Asian black spined toad is an invasive species that has naturalised in many regions of the world, including in Indonesia outside of its native range, on the Andaman and Nicobar Islands in the Indian Ocean, and in New Guinea and East Timor.
+It has not yet been recorded in Queensland, but its ability to hitchhike on cargo means it is likely to arrive here at some point.
+If naturalised in Australia, the Asian black spined toad is likely to have impacts comparable to those of the cane toad.

 You must not keep, feed, move, give away, sell or release into the environment.
 Penalties may apply.

 You must report all sightings to Biosecurity Queensland within 24 hours.

 - Southeast Asian toad, Asian common toad, spectacled toad, common Indian toad, black-spined toad, common Sunda toad, black-lipped toad, keeled-nosed toad, South Asian garden toad, black-spectacled toad, house toad, Asiatic toad, Asian eyebrow-ridge toad, Asian black-spotted toad, Javanese toad

 - Head has elevated bony ridges.

 - Parotoid glands behind each eye are prominent, oval, and as long as eye and snout combined.

 - Colour is highly variable, most commonly yellow-brown marked with dark red-brown streaks and spots, but can also be grey, red or dark brown.

 - Back is covered with round warts.